Chapter 8 Sampling and Inference

 As you can see, the results are very close to those we calculated, with the differences no doubt due to rounding error.

-I demonstrate this idea below, where I plot 50 different 68% confidence intervals around estimates of the Democratic percentage of the two-party vote, based on fifty samples of 100 counties.
-The expectation is that at least 34 of the intervals will include the value of \(\mu\) and up to 16 interval might not include \(\mu\).
-The circles represent the point estimates, and the horizontal lines represent the width limits of the confidence intervals:
+A good way to think of this is that if we were to calculate 68% confidence intervals across hundreds of samples, 68% of those intervals would include the population value.
+I demonstrate this idea below, in Figure 8.4, where I plot 50 different 68% confidence intervals around estimates of the Democratic percentage of the two-party vote, based on fifty samples of 100 counties.
+The expectation is that at least 34 (%68) of the intervals will include the value of \(\mu\) and up to 16 (32%) intervals might not include \(\mu\).
+The circles represent the point estimates, and the capped vertical lines represent the width limits of the confidence intervals:

 Here you can see that most of the confidence intervals include \(\mu\) (the horizontal line at 34.04), but there are 12 confidence intervals that do not overlap with \(\mu\), identified with the solid dots on the horizontal line at the value of \(\mu\).
 This is consistent with our expectation that there is at least a .68 probability that any given confidence interval constructed using a z-score of 1 will overlap with \(\mu\).

 In reality, while a 68% confidence interval works well for demonstration purposes, we usually demand a bit more certainty.
 The standard practice in the social sciences is to use a 95% confidence interval.
-All we have to do to find the lower- and upper-limits of a 95% confidence interval is find the critical value for z that will give us 42.5% of the area under the curve between the mean and the z-score, leaving .025 of the area under the curve at the tails of the distribution.
+All we have to do to find the lower- and upper-limits of a 95% confidence interval is find the critical value for z that will give us 42.5% of the area under the curve between the mean and the z-score, leaving .025 of the area under the curve at each of the tails of the distribution.
 You can use a standard z-distribution table to find the critical value of z, or you can ask R to do it for you, using the qnorm

 function: